Leo Tolstoy

 2

 Christian art must make it so that the feelings of fraternity and love for one’s neighbors, which are currently accessible only to the best people of society, become habitual, that they become everyone’s instinct.
 By evoking the feelings of fraternity and love in people’s imagination, Christian art will teach them to experience those same feelings in reality.
-It lays down the rails in people’s souls upon which will naturally flow the deeds of those who had been fostered by such art.
+It lays down the rails in people’s souls along which will naturally follow the deeds of the people fostered by such art.

 3

-The essence of Christian consciousness consists in the recognition of every person of his sonship to God and in the unity of people with God and with each other that flows from this, just as it is said in the gospel (John 17:21), and that is why the content of Christian art is feelings that promote the unity of people with God and with each other.
+The essence of Christian consciousness consists in the recognition of every person of his sonship to God and in the unity of people with God and with each other that flows from this, just as it is said in the gospel (John 17:21), and therefore the content of Christian art is the feelings that promote the unity of people with God and with each other.

 4

-Works of Christian art can only be those works which unite all people, without exception; or those that make people aware of the likeness of their condition in relation to God and their neighbor; or those which evoke in people one and the same feeling, even the simplest one, that is not contrary to Christianity and which everyone shares.
+Works of Christian art can only be those works that unite everyone, without exception; or those that make people aware of the likeness of their condition in relation to God and their neighbor; or those which evoke in people one and the same feeling, even the simplest one, that is not contrary to Christianity and which everyone shares.

 5

-Christian teaching has changed people’s ideal so much that, as the gospel says, what people deemed great became an abomination to God.
+Christian teaching has changed people’s ideal to such an extent that, as the gospel says, what people deemed great became an abomination to God.
 The ideal became not the grandeur of the pharaoh and the Roman emperor, not the beauty of the Greeks or the riches of Phoenicia, but humility, chastity, compassion and love.

 The hero became not a rich man, but the poor Lazarus; Mary of Egypt not at the time of her beauty, but at the time of her penitence; not the seekers of wealth, but those who reject it, who live not in palaces but in huts and catacombs.